konradotto/dit355-documentation/UserStories.md

 * The representation should be easy to understand.
 * Traveller behaviour should be easy to see.
 * Geographical representation should display locations through markers on map.

+## US 6.
+* As Västtrafik I want to filter out the data recieved from the user so that I can analyze a specific type of data.
+### Acceptance Criteria:
+* The data will be isolated from the json
+* The data will be provided in the right fromat
+* The data is readable